Natallya-soaress/changing-encoding-of-text-files/README.md

 # Changing-Encoding-of-Text-Files
-Algorithms for changing the encoding of text files
+Algorithms that change the encoding of text files using python.